memfault/interrupt/_drafts/gnu-build-id-for-firmware.md

 author: francois
 ---

+In this post, we will talk about how to use the GNU Build ID to uniquely identify a build.
+We will explain what the GNU build ID is, how it is enabled, and how it is used in a firmware context.

 Much has been written on how to craft a firmware version.
 From Embedded Artistry's excellent [blog post](https://embeddedartistry.com/blog/2016/10/27/giving-you-build-a-version),